 We need to show greater courage if we are to change the culture.
 We owe it to ourselves, as well as our contemporaries and future generations.

-The only way to change common culture appeals and portrayals — and, really, the only reasonable way to ask them to change — is to change what works and what sells.
+The traditional way to change common culture appeals and portrayals — and, really, the only reasonable traditional way to ask them to change — is to change what works and what sells.

 But now we distort ourselves and our bodies as much as those who once fully controlled media did.
 Our reality — our real self — is still not the image we want to own or project.